 Perhaps most importantly, interlines and codeshares would diversify VietJet’s revenue base and should improve yields.
 Given the low yields and intense competition for local passengers, VietJet would benefit significantly from carrying foreigners arriving in Vietnam – or other East Asian countries – on other airlines.

-Again, VietJet urgently needs to invest in a new reservation system and technology towards better support of interline and codeshare traffic.
+Again, VietJet urgently needs to invest in a new or upgraded reservation system and technology to better support of interline and codeshare traffic.
 This is critical for VietJet in reaping the benefits of the new partnership with Japan Airlines and forging deals with other potential partners.

 A) New competition